Typeform/foreyes/README.md

 ### Decorators

 You can put additional [Storybook decorations](https://storybook.js.org/basics/writing-stories/#using-decorators) around a component.
-Copy `decorator.dist.js` into `decorator.js` and fill accordingly.
-This is useful if you have React components that add supporting code such as font styles and families.
+Use `kattConfig/decorator.js` accordingly.
+This is useful if you have React wrapper components that add supporting code such as font styles and families.

 ## Running the tests

+### Running one test

-While the [pages are being served](#serving-pages), execute `yarn katt visual-test-for -- --component <component-folder-name> --isTemplate <are you testing a custom page?>`.
-Browsers will start opening, that's expected.
+While the [pages are being served](#serving-pages), execute `yarn katt visual-test-for --component <component-folder-name> --isTemplate <are you testing a custom page?>`.
+(Browsers will start opening, that's expected)

-This will output three screenshots:
+This will output three screenshots, found in `screenshots/`:
 * Chrome screenshot as the baseline (we assume developers develop in Chrome and thus Chrome visuals are correct)
 * Firefox screenshot.
 * Diff screenshot.
 Pixels in fuchsia represent difference.

 Additionally the console will output the mismatch percentage, if any.

+### Running all tests

+Use `yarn katt visual-test-all`.
+Screenshots will be aptly named for every component and whether it's a kitchen sink or a custom template.

+Note that with **many** components this may take a while and take some space (~1MB/10 components)

-*Next steps: Run all available tests in succession* *Next steps: Allow changing tolerance*
+*Next steps: Allow changing tolerance*
 *Next steps: Allow changing viewport size*
+*Next steps: Host pages in travis somewhere to be grabbed* *Next steps: Refactor so .storybook config folder doesn't need to be pasted into the root*

 ## Authors